A wild hot spring gushes up in the middle of the mountain.

 A small amount of water gush was observed, but it was not vigorous.

-In fact, when the highway was built in the 1960s, the flow path was changed by blasting rocks, and today most of the water is dumped in a ditch-like area on the side of the road.
+When the highway was built in the 1960s, the flow path was changed by blasting rocks, and today most of the water is dumped in a ditch-like area on the side of the road.

 The water temperature at the source was =117 degrees F, but it was considered unsuitable for soaking because the amount of spring water was scarce, and the location was right next to where cars pass by.